 Usability of a Magento store is the shadow director of Magento store profitability.
 You might not strike one’s eyes, but it is the thing that directly influences buying decision and average time on the website.
 But what brings positive user experience?
-We have conducted eBay UX analysis and made the list of the tips that will help your store to be more user-friendly with almost no effort.
+First of all it’s 'sweet treats' from Magento stores - reward points, small gifts, and more.
+But that’s not everything possible.
+So we have conducted eBay UX analysis and made the list of the tips that will help your store to be more user-friendly with almost no effort.

 At first let’s learn a few rules that will help one to influence customers’ loyalty:

 Don’t make the user think about anything.
 All the operations including how to buy a product, where to register, how to come back to the main page, etc. should be evident.

 This is especially critical for the checkout.
 Luckily, you can make it easy and customer-friendly with a certain module, for example Magento Stripe extension.